Victoria Street

 The Victoria and Ward Street area has seen great changes over the years.
 These were all rented council houses until Mrs. Thatcher brought in the popular 'right to buy', then many of them became privately owned.

-The first picture on the lower part of Victoria Street would have had grey prefabricated 'Airey' houses until they were demolished in the 1980s.
-These were made from concrete panels and built in 1950-52 all over the country to accommodate the post-war boom and had a projected lifespan of only 15 years but easily lasted double that time.
-They were also quite spacious and most had large gardens, front and rear, but they were also cold in winter.
-The metal window frames never quite closed properly.
+The first picture on the lower part of Victoria Street would have had grey, prefabricated 'Airey' houses until they were demolished in the 1980s.
+These were made from concrete panels and built all over the country, in 1950-52, to accommodate the post-war boom.
+They had a projected lifespan of only 15 years but easily lasted double that time.
+They were also quite spacious and most had large gardens, front and rear.
+They were also cold and draughty in winter and the old metal-framed windows never quite sealed properly.
+It was common to see fern-like patterns on the window glass in frosty weather.
+Of course, none of the homes had central heating in those days.

 We lived in one in Ward Street and heard that there were only eight different house keys in use.
 That was useful because we could borrow Mrs. Symonds' key to let ourselves in if we forgot ours.
 There weren't so many thieves about in those days and neighbours were aware of who came down the street.
 They still do.